ryanheise/just_audio/just_audio/README.md

 This project is supported by the amazing open source community of GitHub contributors and sponsors.
 Thank you!

-- [libwinmedia](https://github.com/harmonoid/libwinmedia) for backing the Windows and Linux implementation.

 ## Features

 | Feature                        | Android | iOS | macOS | Web | Windows | Linux |